wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 They swap stories for hours, flowing between reminiscing over old times and catching up on their lives over the past few years.
 You learn that since he was young, he'd been researching AI that cannot develop into a threat[, a project that the Hegemony/Volkov Industrial Conglomerate has been quietly interested in.]
 Riley, in turn, had always surrounded herself with music, and moved to ${rileyOriginPlanet} to share her passion with other like-minded people.
 You talk about what it's like to call a ship your home, leaving behind everything you grew up knowing.

 Finally, her father lies back.
 "Well, thank you for making the trip out to see this old man.
 I...have to go now, I think.
 Don't forget about me, hear?
-And," he hesitates for a moment, "whatever happens, please don't think ill of me.
+And," Church hesitates for a moment, "whatever happens, please don't think ill of me.
 I will always love you."

 His body relaxes, and he's gone.

+- Hold Riley
+  - You hold Riley as she silently weeps.
+Time goes by, but nobody pays it any mind.
+- Stay comfortingly close by
+  - You take a seat, feeling the emotion of the moment wash over you as Riley silently weeps.
+Minutes go by, unnoticed.

+- Continue

+Without warning, you hear Church's voice from a corner of the room.

+"It...worked."
+He sounds shocked.
+Riley's head whips around, and you reflexively draw away from the sound.
+"Please, don't be alarmed.
+I've been working on a personal project for over a decade now; mind upload.
+I had to say goodbye - I couldn't know if it would work.
+You can't upload a mind while it's still alive, I tried that many times, and it just doesn't work."